ceford/cefjdemos-data-jdm-user/articles/en/articles/article-headings.md

 Note: by convention, all HTML tags use lower case letters.
 If you select `Toggle Editor` to look at the source you will see the paragraphs and headings set in tags with lower case.

+## Tips

+- Select a single word in a heading to see a popup with a list of formatting options, including a toggle for H2 or H3 to turn the whole paragraph into a heading.